How to Furlough Employees and the Coronavirus Job Retention Scheme

 Coronavirus Job Retention Scheme and Furlough Leave

-government to support UK employers who have been severely affected
+set up by the Government to support UK employers who were severely affected

 by coronavirus (COVID-19).
 It is a temporary wage support measure that is

 designed to support jobs and help employers facing difficulties in paying

 wages rather than laying off staff or making them redundant.
+The CJRS was

-Full details can be found here:
+Updated guidance on the extended CJRS can be found here:

-A Coronavirus Job Retention Scheme Furlough Leave Agreement
+Coronavirus Job Retention Scheme Furlough Leave Agreement